Make music with inspiring surroundings

 In addition, there are several inspirational and more intimate spaces on campus where we offer performances, including the Billings Library, built by H.H.
 Richardson, the John Dewey Lounge, with its magnificent stained glass windows, and the Fleming Museum.

 We have 11 private practice rooms with upright or baby grand pianos.
 The rooms are available on a first-come, first-served basis to UVM community members regardless of major.
 You do not have to sign out a room or get permission to use it; if it's open, you may go in and practice.

-We also have a private room with an electronic drumset and private rooms with a grand piano that are available with professor approval.
+We also have private practice rooms with an electronic drumset and baby grand pianos that are available to students taking lessons with professor approval.

 Lockers are available for music majors, music minors, ensemble members, and students taking private lessons.
 Please visit the department office for details, or speak to your ensemble leader.

 Performing instruments include Steinway and Yamaha concert grand pianos, a Fisk organ, a complete battery of percussion instruments, and a French double harpsichord by Tourin.
 Teaching and practice instruments include pianos by Steinway, Yamaha and Boston, and organs by Brombaugh.